Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 The Kansas Lincoln Trail heads to Atchison

 After Doniphan, Lincoln headed to Atchison.
 A brass band marched through Atchison’s streets to advertise the 8 p.m. meeting.
-By the time Lincoln arrived, the Methodist Church at Fifth and Parallel was packed.
+When Lincoln arrived, the Methodist Church at Fifth and Parallel was packed.
 He could hardly get through the crowd to speak.
 Lincoln spoke for 2 hours and 20 minutes.

-The Atchison Champion editor, John A. Martin, was pro-Seward, and he suppressed all news of Lincoln’s speech.
+The Atchison Champion editor, John A. Martin, was pro-Seward and suppressed all news of Lincoln’s speech.

 Lincoln replied that Brown had deserved his hanging.
 He had “violated the laws of his country.”
 Lincoln continued, “Brown has shown great courage, rare unselfishness.… But no man, North or South, can approve of violence or crime.”